MicrosoftDocs/memdocs/memdocs/intune/fundamentals/data-platform-schema.md

 ## SystemEnclosure

-Description: Displays information pertaining to the chassis and its security status.
+**Description**: Displays information pertaining to the chassis and its security status.

-Supported for: Device query, single device on-demand.
+**Supported for**: Device query, single device on-demand.

 | **Property** | **Type** | **Description** |
 | --- | --- | --- |